MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/python-clustering-model.md

 ---
 title: "Python tutorial: Categorize customers"
 titleSuffix: SQL machine learning
-description: In this four-part tutorial series, cluster customers, using K-Means, in a database using Python with SQL machine learning.
+description: In this four-part tutorial series, the goal is to cluster customers, using K-Means, in a database using Python with SQL machine learning.
 author: WilliamDAssafMSFT
 ms.author: wiassaf
 ms.reviewer: randolphwest